 Up front the snaplinks (right) I’ve used to mount the disc sail also happen to be ideal positions for the PA’s webbing loop.
 And the bow handle ring toggle is the just about the minimum 12 inches ahead of the mast feet to take the shock cord clip (left) with which the sail springs forward when you release it.
 If that’s not quite enough far forward (as I think may be the case), I can stick a D-ring patch a few inches further forward right on the nose of the boat (as left).
 This position/angle may be more important than just getting a good spring forward, but also affect the sail support.
 We’ll see.

 In Australia a few months later we did see.
-Further forward was indeed better (as right), but I suspect still not optimal.
+Further forward was indeed better, but I suspect still not optimal.
 When you think about it, the front attachment for the elastic would be better if it was set higher that the level of the mast feet.
 That’s because when you’re reaching across the wind with the downwind mast almost horizontal with the hull (as pictured left), the angle of leverage to keep the upper mast up gets very low; at 5-10° the tensioned elastic is almost at the same angle and so the sail collapses as shown in this video at 1.16.
 This happened to me all the time in Australia as the sail was pulled low to cope with the strong sidewinds.
 If I go ahead with my nasal bowsprit idea as mentioned here, I’m now thinking it might also be an idea to raise it a bit; have an upcurved bowsprit so the sail is more readily held up when reaching (near-horizontal).

 While in Australia I also pushed the snaplinks to mount the sail straps directly through the black lugs and not around them as pictured right.
 This was because the strong wind was pushing the sail mount (a plastic plate) forward, making it go slack, reducing the elastic tension and causing more problems with handling.
 But by the time I made all these adaptions we were locked into two days of headwinds so I never really had a chance to see if it made any great difference.